TheLazyGeekGuy/DIY-Waves-Soundgrid-Server/README.md

 ### Bad ideas

-     - Vmware ESXI or other virtualisation solution : run but will also keep failing as the server need realtime usage, spend more time doing music geeks !
+    -  Virtualisation (Vmware ESXI or other virtualisation solution) : run but will also keep failing as the server need REALTIME usage, spend more time doing music geeks !
     - Laptop server : as macbook pro or something else : as the server running the computer at fullspeed, it will make your computer die sooner ...